gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register a route with a different layout

-!!!info
-For a detailed walkthrough, read the guide on [how to override the host layout](/guides/override-the-host-layout.md).
-!!!

 ```tsx !#9,12,22
 import { Page } from "./Page.tsx";
 import { RemoteLayout } from "./RemoteLayout.tsx";